 This performance-oriented lab draws on a global selection of musical genres including Indian, Middle Eastern, Latin American, Balkan, and African traditions, and utilizes them as structural models or compositional inspiration for a variety of concise yet challenging sight-reading and recitation exercises.
 Each example is introduced both as a vocal exercise, using native mnemonic or other onomatopoeic syllables to represent the given notation, and performed on a variety of instruments, focusing primarily on the snare drum but also making use of hand percussion and drum set.
 This course will be of interest to anyone who wishes to advance his/her reading and interpretative skills while exploring new rhythmic concepts and languages outside the classical/orchestral and popular Western genres.

-A comprehensive course on functioning in today's music world with the latest electronic instruments in modern percussion.
-The program includes hands-on work with electronic drum kits and drum machines, including programming, triggering, and interfacing.
+This is a comprehensive course on functioning in today’s music world with the latest electronic instruments in contemporary percussion (Alternate Mode DrumKat, Roland Handsonic and SPD-30, Korg Wavedrum, etc.).
+The program includes work with electronic percussion controllers, drum machines, laptop software, and their programming, triggering, and interfacing.

-Solutions to practical and logistical problems confronting the contemporary percussionist/drummer.
-Experimentation with alternative setups designed to meet the demands of today's contemporary music and the student's own creative requirements.
-Topics include new hardware solutions, coordination exercises, and practical musical and orchestrational choices.
+In this course students will discover and develop solutions to practical and logistical problems confronting the contemporary percussionist/drummer.
+Students will experiment with alternative setups designed to meet the demands of today's contemporary music and the student's own creative requirements.
+Topics include new hardware solutions, coordination exercises, and practical musical and orchestration choices.
 Various global music drumming traditions will be applied as catalysts in approaching alternative setups.

-This course is a practical application of traditional African rhythms and their application to drum set performance and their use in contemporary Afro-pop music.
-This course will examine many of the commonly used rhythmic concepts, metric meters, and an analysis of important Afro-pop artists such as Salif Keita (Mali), Baaba Maal (Senegal), Angélique Kidjo (Benin), King Sunny Adé (Nigeria), and Tabu Ley Rochereau (Zaire).
+This course is a practical application of traditional African rhythms, their direct adaptation to the drum set and their use in contemporary Afro-pop music.
+It will examine and analysis many of the popular rhythmic concepts, metric meters, and styles of important Afro-Pop artists such as; Salif Keita, Baaba Maal, Angélique Kidjo, Fela Kuti, Femi Kuti, King Sunny Adé, and Richard Bona.